jasonsturges/postgresql-dotnet-core/README.md

 ### Migration Issues with DbContext

-Initial Migrations may fail, due to ASP.NET Core template comes with a prre-generation migration for SQL Server.
+Initial migrations may fail, due to ASP.NET Core template come with a pre-generation migration for SQL Server.

 When trying to run the migration, you might see errors such as:
 > System.NullReferenceException: Object reference not set to an instance of an object.